18sg/recipes/recipes/breakfast/americanPancakes.rec.md

 American Pancakes for 2
 =======================

-Makes approximately 3 pancakes each.
+Makes approximately {6} pancakes.
 Serve with more butter, maple syrup and bacon, or whatever other toppings you fancy.

-    135g plane flour
+    135g plain flour
     1tsp baking powder
     1/2tsp salt
     2tbsp caster sugar